Regular Show season 6

-The sixth season of American animated comedy television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
+The sixth season of the American animated comedy television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
 Simultaneously, several of the show's main characters originated from his animated shorts The Naïve Man from Lolliland and 2 in the AM PM.
 Following its fifth season's success, Regular Show was renewed for a sixth season on October 29, 2013.
-The season premiered on October 9, 2014 and concluded on June 25, 2015, and was produced by Cartoon Network Studios.
+The season ran from October 9, 2014, to June 25, 2015, and was produced by Cartoon Network Studios.

 Regular Show's sixth season was storyboarded and written by Calvin Wong, Ryan Pequin, Benton Connor, Sarah Oleksyk, Madeline Queripel, Minty Lewis, Toby Jones, Owen Dennis, and Casey Crowe.
 For this season, the writers were J. G. Quintel, Mike Roth, John Infantino, Sean Szeles, Michele Cavin, and Matt Price, who is also the story editor.